handsontable/handsontable/docs/content/guides/getting-started/saving-data.md

 ---
 title: Saving data
 metaTitle: Saving data - JavaScript Data Grid | Handsontable
 description: Save data after each change to the data set, using Handsontable's API hooks.
-Preserve the table state by saving data to local storage.
+Preserve the table's state by saving data to the local storage.
 permalink: /saving-data
 canonicalUrl: /saving-data
 tags: